BrobridgeOrg/gravity-synchronizer/README.md

-# gravity-synchronizer
-Synchronizer for gravity
+# Gravity Synchronizer

+Synchronizer is a component of Gravity for syncing data to database according to events.

+## License
+Licensed under the MIT License